rgravina/SocialUnit/README.markdown

 # Thanks to

-* Yoichiro Tanaka - for pointing us towards the Shindig
+* Yoichiro Tanaka - for pointing us towards the Shindig Javascript code and the JsonRpcContainer, and hosting the OpenSocial Hackathon where we started this project.